Mystery-College-of-The-Adapts/hpc-quest/README.md

 # hpc-quest

-My notes and source code as I learn about the world of High Performance Computing.
+This repo contains my work (notes and source code) as I learn about the world of High Performance Computing.
+All the C code base, are taken from, unless specified, [Peter Pacheco's Parallel and Distributed Computing course at University of San Francisco](http://www.cs.usfca.edu/~peter/cs625/).
 ## TODO

 - [ ] MPI Hello World Implementation